sozu-proxy/sozu/bin/README.md

 ## Command socket message format

-The proxy receives order through a unix socket.
+The proxy receives orders through a unix socket.
 The path to this unix socket can be defined by the `command_socket` option in the TOML configuration file.

 The messages are sent as JSON messages, separated by the 0 byte.